 For example, Professor Leo R. Douglas focuses on biodiversity conservation and social identity.
 Douglas brings the rainforest to students in New York City with documentaries that follow products from ingredient growth through consumption.
 Professor Stephen Policoff oversees the Liberal Studies literary magazine, the West 4th Street Review.
 And Professor Karen Karbiener, a noted Walt Whitman scholar, advises the Liberal Studies Theater Club.
 Also, students will meet faculty who are trained in law, experts in multimedia, scholars of philosophy, and committed to the education of immigrants and refugees, among other callings.

 For more information about which Liberal Studies Core classes can enrich your education, check out student Jo Balmuri’s first-person account.
-To explore the differences between the Core program and the Global Liberal Studies major, read more about each option.
+To explore the differences between the Liberal Studies Core and the Global Liberal Studies major, read more about each option.
 And finally, you can dive deeper into some of the features Global Liberal Studies offers.